acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 easier for users to ignore and dismiss than a modal dialog, since panels are hidden the moment users interact with parts of the application interface outside them.

-The module exports a single constructor function `Panel` which constructs a new panel.

 A panel's content is loaded as soon as it is created, before the panel is shown, and the content remains loaded when a panel is hidden, so it is possible